 When you’re adapting to a traumatic life change and physically recovering from an injury, the last thing you want or need is the stress of interacting with insurance companies, keeping on top of deadlines, and otherwise preserving your rights and pursuing fair compensation.
 At the same time, you have medical bills and other expenses, and can’t afford to risk your right to compensation for loss of limb.

-At the Thompson Law Offices, we understand that your ability to receive the medical care you need, your ability to support your family during your recovery and beyond, and even your peace of mind may depend on receiving the amputation settlements for the maximum compensation you deserve.
+At the Thompson Law Office, we understand that your ability to receive the medical care you need, your ability to support your family during your recovery and beyond, and even your peace of mind may depend on receiving the amputation settlements for the maximum compensation you deserve.
 Our goal is always to recover the full value of your claim.
 Contact California amputation injury attorney Bobby Thompson for a free consultation for your case

 If you’re ready to start fighting for your rights, request a free consultation from an experienced amputation injury attorney today.